DFE-Digital/find-a-tuition-partner/docs/decisions/0008-azure-tp-data-storage.md

 ## Decision Outcome

-Chosen option: "Use Azure BLOB Storage", because it provides an isolated and dedicated place to store the TP data which is simple to integrate with.
+Chosen option: "Use Azure BLOB Storage", because it provides an isolated and dedicated place to store the TP data which is straightforward to integrate with.

 <!-- This is an optional element.
 Feel free to remove. -->
 ## Pros and Cons of the Options